Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper we analyzed competing sellers who need to decide on product prices and ad-auction bids in an e-commerce setting.
-Many of these sellers opt to using algorithms to make these decisions, and past research raised concerns that the outcome might be harmful for consumers.

-Our findings show that when consumers have heterogeneous search costs, and enough consumers have substantial costs, then employing reinforcement learning algorithms can surprisingly result in prices that are lower than competitive prices, because the algorithms learn to collude on lower advertising bids, which lower the marginal cost for pricing.
+Our paper analyzes competing sellers who need to decide on product prices and ad-auction bids in an e-commerce setting.
+Many of these sellers opt to using algorithms to make these decisions, and past research raised concerns that the outcome might be harmful for consumers because of collusion on higher prices.
+Our findings show that when consumers have heterogeneous search costs, and enough of them have high costs, then employing reinforcement learning algorithms can surprisingly result in prices that are lower than competitive prices, because the algorithms learn to collude on lower advertising bids, which lower the marginal cost for pricing.
 Lower prices are beneficial to consumers, but can also be beneficial to the e-commerce platform because they increase the demand from consumers which compensates for lower advertising revenues.
 The sellers also benefit, but mostly from saving on advertising costs.

-By analyzing a large-scale dataset of over 2 million products on Amazon.com using a structural model, we also found evidence that for many categories and products, consumer search costs are significant.
-We find a negative interaction between consumer search costs and algorithm usage on pricing, providing empirical validation of our theory.
+Our analysis of a large-scale dataset of over 2 million products on Amazon.com showed that consumer search costs are high and heterogeneous for many categories and products.
+We found a negative interaction between consumer search costs and algorithm usage on pricing, which is consistent with our theory.